 There aren’t swimmable beaches here, however, the spectacular ocean views from the neighborhood will help you forget that mild inconvenience.
 Incredible tidepools, cliffs, and vistas of the water await all those who pay a visit.
 But just because you can’t lounge at the beach all day doesn’t mean you can’t enjoy the water!
 Climb aboard a road and water-friendly Seal vehicle for a tour of the city, go whale-watching or stick to the land with a GoCar tour.

 You can also take a variety of cruises from here as well.
 Dinner cruises with music around the bay, sightseeing harbor cruises, and even pedal boat rentals make seeing things from the water a relaxing adventure.
 Perhaps, in keeping with the historical ties of the neighborhood, you’ll make a few “discoveries” of your own while exploring the neighborhood.

 In addition to nature experiences, this neighborhood also has tremendous shopping, lots of varied food options, and the opportunity to disconnect.
-Despite the views of the city skyline, Point Loma is removed enough from downtown San Diego that you can get the small-town experience even from within the city boundaries.
+Despite the city skyline views, Point Loma is removed enough from downtown San Diego that you can get the small-town experience even from within the city boundaries.

-Head downtown to get the full San Diego experience, but retreat to this neighborhood for the calm you seek on vacation.
+Head downtown for the full San Diego experience, but retreat to this neighborhood for the calm you seek on vacation.
 Take in a romantic sunset from Island Prime or Cesarina for a more relaxed atmosphere.